Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 The effect of a pavé setting is one of continuous sparkle.
 Overall, pavé settings are stunning, without overpowering the center diamond.

 Pavé engagement ring inspiration:

-We’re particularly seeing a lot of petite milgrain rings, with a tapered pavé side enveloped with milgrain, like in this heirloom ring.
+We’re particularly seeing a lot of petite milgrain rings like these on Blue Nile, with a tapered pavé side enveloped with milgrain, like in this heirloom ring from Blue Nile.
 The milgrain design makes for a stunning backdrop to an otherwise simple design.

 Similar to pavé settings, milgrain designs work well with many Diamond Shapes.
 You can also pair it with another setting style like a halo or three-stone ring.
 A milgrain setting done right is elegance and simplicity at its finest.

 Halo settings continue to be a major driver in engagement ring collections.
 They’re changing in subtle ways, however, becoming more unique and eye-catching.
 For instance, a drop halo like this one from Blue Nile—with an extra ring or row of pavé diamonds—has become an engagement ring trend in 2021.
 We’re also seeing more shield halos, like this vintage engagement ring from Blue Nile, along with floral motifs like this white gold scalloped halo.

 In a halo setting, smaller diamonds surround the center stone in a concentric circle (or whatever shape the diamond is).
 With these additional stones, the center diamond often appears larger.

 The most popular diamond shapes for a halo ring include the Round Cut diamond, the Oval and the Cushion Cut.
 Again, the 2022 engagement ring trend for halos are ones with unique touches, like this floral halo ring from Blue Nile.
 The design is absolutely stunning, but remains timeless.